-Dato' Jaffar Indot (77 years of age - Malaysian) Independent Non-Executive Director / Member of Audit Committee / Member of Nomination Committee / Chairman of Remuneration Committee
+Senior Independent Non-Executive Director / Chairman of Audit Committee / Member of Nomination Committee / Chairman of Remuneration Committee

 Appointed to the Board on 30 November 2005.
 He graduated from the Harvard Business School International Managers' Programme, Vevey, Switzerland in 1983.
 He was the former Executive Director of Shell Companies in Malaysia and Managing Director of Shell downstream companies.
 He retired from Shell after 33 years' service in 1989.
 During this time, he worked for Shell in Japan and London, where he served in various capacities, in international oil trading, business development and public affairs.
 He is a director on the Boards of Melewar Industrial Group Berhad, Prestariang Berhad, F3 Strategies Berhad and Sycal Berhad, a wholly-owned subsidiary of the Company.
-He is also the Founding President of Malaysian Alliance of Corporate Directors and a member of the Malaysian Dutch Business Council.
+He is also the Founding President of Malaysian Alliance of Corporate Directors and the Chairman of the Malaysian Dutch Business Council.
 He also serves on the Boards of a number of private companies.
 He is the President of the Federation of Reproductive Health of Malaysia and Chairman of Yayasan Proton.